SamG101-Developer/SPP-Primer-2/Writerside/topics/11-1-Memory-Model.md

 1. [Ownership Tracking](11-2-Ownership-Tracking.md) - this tracks the ownership of objects, and at any line of the program, the compiler can know if an object is holding an initialized object, or contains no object.
 In the case no object is contained, the symbol is unusable except for assignment (re-allocation).
-2. [Second Class Borrows](11-3-Second-Class-Borrows.md) - this is a way to borrow an object without moving it.
+2. [Second-Class Borrows](11-3-Second-Class-Borrows.md) - this is a way to borrow an object without moving it.
 This is useful for when a function needs to borrow an object, but the object must be used again after the function call.
    Borrows can only be taken at certain places, removing the need for lifetime analysis.
 3. [The Law of Exclusivity](11-4-Law-of-Exclusivity.md) - this is a rule that states that only one mutable borrow xor